A photonic which-path entangler based on longitudinal cavity-qubit coupling

-In the presence of photon loss (now assumed for simplicity to be symmetric: $p_1=p_2=p$) and for finite coherent-state distinguishability $\braket{\alpha\vert-\alpha}\neq 0$, the post-measurement state of the qubits is instead mixed.
-For a measurement of the electric field along the quadrature $Q$ of coherent-state displacement~\cite{dragan2001homodyne}, the post-measurement state of the qubits (conditioned on an inferred displacement along either $\pm Q$) is an X-state~\cite{yu2005evolution,yu2006quantum} whose concurrence $C$~\cite{hill1997entanglement, wootters1998entanglement, wootters2001entanglement} can easily be computed:
+We can quantify the effects of photon loss on the amount of distributed entanglement by inserting a fictitious beamsplitter, described by the unitary $B_{c,c'}(\varphi)=e^{i\varphi(c^\dagger c'+\mathrm{h.c.})}$ \cite{joo2011quantum}, into each arm of the interferometer (Fig.~\ref{fig:measurement}).
+With $c =a_{v_i}$, this describes scattering from $a_{v_i}$ into loss mode $a_{v_i}'$ (in the environment) with probability $p=\mathrm{cos}^2\varphi$.
+Tracing over the loss modes $a_{v_{1,2}}'$ then yields a reduced density matrix for the state of the qubit and modes $a_{v_{1,2}}$.
+In the presence of such loss, and for finite coherent-state overlap $\braket{\alpha\vert-\alpha}\neq 0$, the post-measurement state of the qubits is not an ideal Bell state, but is instead mixed: For a measurement of the electric field along the quadrature $Q$ of coherent-state displacement~\cite{dragan2001homodyne}, the post-measurement state of the qubits (conditioned on an inferred displacement along $\pm Q$) is an X-state~\cite{yu2005evolution} whose concurrence $C$~\cite{hill1997entanglement, wootters1998entanglement, wootters2001entanglement} can easily be computed \cite{supplement}: